-The Pass-Through Trust Agreement provides that the Trustee or the Administrator, on its behalf, may, but is not obligated to, undertake any legal action that it deems necessary or desirable in the interests of Holders.
-The Trustee or the Administrator, on its behalf, may be reimbursed for the legal expenses and costs of the action from the assets of the Pass-Through Pool.
+The Pass-Through Trust Agreement provides that the Trustee may, but is not obligated to, undertake any legal action that it deems necessary or desirable in the interests of Holders.
+We may be reimbursed for the legal expenses and costs of the action from the assets of the Pass-Through Pool.
 Any such reimbursement will not affect our guarantee obligations.